rebelsky/sams-assorted-musings-reflections/prereg-2018F.md

 * English 310, _Studies in Shakespeare_, is over-enrolled by eight
   students.
 That's a challenge to deal with since it's an upper-level seminar that students likely need and it's not something that others can teach.
-So, even though English 360, _Seminary in Postcolonial Literature_, is under-enrolled, there's not really a magic switch that can happen, or at least I assume that there's not.
+So, even though English 360, _Seminar in Postcolonial Literature_, is under-enrolled, there's not really a magic switch that can happen, or at least I assume that there's not.
 * Global Development Studies 320, _Applied Policy Analysis_ is